alan-turing-institute/trustworthy-assurance/docs/dmh-report/chapter-5.md

 First, as we have argued elsewhere[@burr2022], the generation, evaluation, and selection of evidence can be guided by the following considerations:

-1. Is the evidential artefact/claim *relevant* to the parent claim
+1. Is the evidential artefact/claim *relevant* to the parent claim?
 2. Is the evidential artefact/claim (or set of artefacts/claims) *sufficient* to justify the parent claim?
 3. Is there sufficient *probative value* in the overall assurance case to justify the top-level normative goal?